altsaxofon/forest-timber-map/README.md

 <br />

 ## Analysis
-A quick preliminary analysis was performed where different groups of building techniqued were compared to forest cover.
+A preliminary analysis was conducted to compare different groups of building techniques with forest cover data.
 <br />

 ### Visualisation
-In the heat map below is a visualisation of the spatial distrubution of three construnction technique groups on top of the 1840 forest cover.
+The heat map below visualises the spatial distribution of three construction technique groups overlaid on the 1840 forest cover data:

 - Full log (green)
 - Wood saving texhniques (yellow)